ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 .. warning::

-   There are **no backups or snapshots** of the Delta file systems (internal or external).
+   There are **no backups or snapshots** for /work or /projects file systems.
 You are responsible for backing up your files.
 There is no mechanism to retrieve a file if you have removed it, or to recover an older version of any file or data.
+Daily snapshots, retained for 14 days are kept for /u.

 .. note::